-Under Federal legal authority, eligible debt service costs may be reimbursed using Federal Highway Administration funding, subject to the amount of funding provided to the U.S. Virgin Islands by the Federal government.
-For the year ended September 30, 2020, \$7.6 million of Federal funding was received by the Government for debt service requirements for the Series 2015 Bonds.
+Under federal legal authority, eligible debt service costs may be reimbursed using Federal Highway Administration funding, subject to the amount of funding provided to the Virgin Islands by the Federal government.
+For the year ended September 30, 2021, \$7.6 million of federal funding was received by the Government for debt service requirements for the Series 2015 Bonds.

-Following Hurricanes Irma and Maria in September 2017, WICO and viNGN submitted expenses for reimbursement to the Federal Emergency Management Agency ("FEMA") for repairs and additional expenses incurred.
-Total expenses approved by FEMA for WICO and viNGN the year ended September 30, 2020, were \$233,491 and \$255,464, respectively.
+Following Hurricanes Irma and Maria in September 2017, WICO and viNGN submitted expenses for reimbursement to the Federal Emergency Management Agency ("FEMA") for repairs and additional expenses incurred as a result of the Hurricanes.

+Total hurricane related expenses approved by FEMA for WICO and viNGN for the year ended September 30, 2021, were \$45,697 and \$211,491, respectively.
+In May 2021, WICO received \$13,734 in COVID-19 assistance from FEMA.

-In July 2018, viNGN was awarded a grant for \$497,000 from the Department of Interior's Office of Insular Affairs' Technical Assistance Program ("TAP").
+In July 2018, viNGN was awarded a grant for \$497,000 from the Department of Interior's Office of Insular Affairs Technical Assistance Program ("TAP").
 The grant funding is to be used for the Recovery and Restoration of Fiber Optic Cable Network Infrastructure Equipment project.
-For the year ended September 30, 2020, no expenses were incurred on the grant award.
+For the year ended September 30, 2021, viNGN expended \$387,338 from the grant award.